 Single species may be key to reef health

-CORAL REEFS MAY depend on just a few key players, rather than a bouquet of species, according to a new Australian study.
+Coral reefs may depend on just a few key players, rather than a bouquet of species, according to a new Australian study.

-Previously it scientists have found that fish are important at maintaining a reef’s health, but this new research identifies keystone species that are irreplaceable.
+Previously scientists have found that fish are important at maintaining a reef’s health, but this new research identifies keystone species that are irreplaceable.

 “There is a general assumption that high diversity systems are more secure, or better insured, because if one species is lost others can take its place,” says lead researcher Professor David Bellwood a marine ecologist at James Cook University.
 Yet, hosting a wealthy number of species may not be enough, he says.